Horst Höltring

 Horst Höltring joined the German Navy (Reichsmarine) in 1933.
 He went through U-boat training from March to Oct 1940.
 On 13 Nov 1940 he was given command of the small "duck" U-149, a training boat.
 He served on the boat for more than a year, giving up command on 30 Nov 1941 (Busch & Röll, 1999).

 From Dec 1941 to Jan 1942 he went through U-boat familiarization (Baubelehrung) in preparation for his next command.
 On 8 Jan 1942 Kptlt.
-Horst Höltring commissioned the new type VIIC boat U-604 at Hamburg (Busch & Röll, 1999).
+Horst Höltring commissioned the type VIIC U-604 at Hamburg (Busch & Röll, 1999).

-U-604 went out on 7 patrols, spending 203 days at sea.
-6 ships were sunk for almost 40,000 tons (Rohwer, 1998).
+U-604 went on seven patrols, spending 203 days at sea.
+Six ships were sunk, totaling 40,000 tons (Rohwer, 1998).
 On the 7th patrol the boat was lost.

 Loss of his boat and death of Horst Höltring

 U-172 (Kptlt.
-Carl Emmermann) rescued the other part of Höltring's crew and reached port with them at Lorient, France on 7 Sept 1943 (Busch & Röll, 1997).
+Carl Emmermann) had rescued the rest of Höltring's crew, and reached port with them at Lorient, France on 7 Sept 1943 (Busch & Röll, 1997).

 Sources